axel-karki/full-stack/README.md

-Here is your **main documentation** in `README.md` format, summarizing the full infrastructure setup process:

----

 ## Infrastructure Setup on Hetzner Root Server

 This repository documents the setup and configuration of a virtualized infrastructure using **Proxmox VE** on a Hetzner root server, including the network configuration and service deployment using Ansible.